 Banff features beautiful views and hikes for days.
-Our absolute favorite hike in Banff is Johnston Canyon.
+One of our favorite hikes in Banff is Johnston Canyon.
 It is also one of the most popular due to its simplicity and location near the front (Calgary side) of the park.

 You really can’t miss this!
 This hike is the perfect mix of fun and challenging.
 Depending on the level of challenge you’re up for, you can make the hike appropriate for a beginner (my style), or you can extend the hike into a bigger adventure.

 You have to pay for admission to Banff National Park (about $20 CAD), but pulling into Johnston Canyon, you’ll find the parking lot is free, and so is the hike, with bathrooms available.

 The trail itself is very well marked, expertly built on the side of canyon walls.
 That may sound a little scary, but there are a lot of walkways with plenty of places to overlook.